Jul 23, 2022 Motorcycle & Bicycle Accidents, Personal Injury

 The more documentation you can provide, the easier it will be to build your case.

-A bicycle accident attorney can help you continue to gather and build evidence even after the incident (for example, by legally obtaining security camera footage, following up with eyewitnesses, or speaking to accident reconstructionists), but the sooner you contact one, the more likely they can help you.
+A bicycle accident attorney can help you continue to gather and build evidence even after the incident.
+For example, a lawyer might preserve security camera footage, follow up with eyewitnesses, or consult with experts.
+But the sooner you contact a lawyer, the more likely they can help you.

 3. Insurance Coverage Often Depends on Who Is at Fault